Nuitka/Nuitka/README.rst

 which will be propagated through the ``+`` operation.
 That part is just Constant Propagation as normal.

-The call to ``side_effect_having`` will have to be retained though, but the ``print`` statement does and can be turned into an explicit raise.
+The call `side_effect_having()`` will have to be retained though, but the ``print`` statement does not and can be turned into an explicit raise.
 The statement sequence can then be aborted and as such the ``something_else`` call needs no code generation or consideration anymore.

-To that end, Nuitka works with a special node that raises an exception and has so called "side_effects" children, yet can be used in generated code as an expression.
+To that end, Nuitka works with a special node that raises an exception and is wrapped with a so called "side_effects" expression, but yet can be used in code as an expression having a value.

 .. admonition:: Status